'I'm the least famous Matt Taylor'

 Saturday's League Two match between Exeter City and Walsall at St James Park may get a little confusing.

-While sixth-placed Exeter looking to extend their seven-game unbeaten run against a Walsall side a point off the relegation places is pretty straightforward to understand, the situation in the dugouts is a little more unusual.
+While sixth-placed Exeter are looking to extend their seven-game unbeaten run against a Walsall side a point off the relegation places is pretty straightforward to understand, the situation in the dugouts is a little more unusual.

 For the first time in 43 years, two managers with the same name will face up to each other - Exeter's Matt Taylor going up against Walsall's...
 Matt Taylor.